 - Keep gasoline away from heat sources and sources of combustion.

 - Never use gasoline to light a fire.

 - Never store gasoline without a lid.

 - If possible, keep gasoline in a detached structure like a shed.

 Other Sources of Carbon Monoxide Poisoning

 In addition to the common sources mentioned above, there are other ways that can cause the build up of carbon monoxide in the home.
 Fumes from certain paint thinners and other harsh chemicals may contain carbon monoxide.
-If you're taking on any home improvement projects that involve harsh chemicals, follow all manufacturer instructions that require use in a well-ventilated space.
+If you're taking on any home improvement projects that involve harsh chemicals (like cleaning with bleach), follow all manufacturer instructions that require use in a well-ventilated space.

 Grills can be a source of carbon monoxide poisoning.
 Never operate a charcoal or gas grill indoors, even in a garage with the door open.
 Operate grills outdoors, away from windows in areas where ventilation is good.